learn-co-curriculum/react-hooks-tdd-writing-integration-tests/README.md

 ## Conclusion

 In this lesson, you learned about the purpose of integration tests and how they differ from unit tests.
+The key difference is that integration tests verify the functionality of multiple parts of our application working together (in our case, multiple components being rendered by the `App` component).

+Integration tests are beneficial because they give us confidence that the application _as a whole_ is working correctly, and not just the individual pieces of it.

 In the next lesson, you'll get some hands-on practice writing integration tests using Jest and React Testing Library.

 ## Resources